Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 - Store your jars in a cool place like the pantry or basement without their rings.
 They should last at least a year if not more.

 Don't let all the steps or all of the options overwhelm you.
-Pick one item.
-That's it.
+Pick one item, that's it.
 And if you ever have any questions, you can call the manufacturer of your canner and ask them.
 Presto, I know from experience, is exceptionally nice and helpful.
-Be on the lookout for my free Canning Recipe Book and my two canning courses coming up.
 I will help you learn everything you need to know about canning.
 One of these days you'll look back and wonder what it was like not to can anything for your family.

 © 2018 Victoria Van Ness